 The 2013 EIR was challenged in court.
-While the Trucking SEIR was being finalized, the Los Angeles County Superior Court issued a ruling on the adequacy of the 2013 EIR.
-The Court found that two aspects of the 2013 EIR did not fully comply with CEQA.
+In February 2016, the Court found that two aspects of the 2013 EIR did not fully comply with CEQA.
 First, the Court directed the SCVSD to conduct additional environmental study on potential impacts to a protected endangered species, the unarmored threespine stickleback (stickleback).
-Second, the Court considered the SCVSD’s pursuit of the trucking method of brine management to be an “abandonment” of the method approved in the 2013 EIR, leaving the SCVSD with an incomplete chloride compliance project.
-The Court did not find fault with the environmental review related to the chloride compliance project components.
+Second, the Court considered SCVSD’s pursuit of the trucking method of brine management to be an “abandonment” of the method approved in the 2013 EIR, leaving the SCVSD with an incomplete chloride compliance project.
+The Court did not find fault with the environmental review related to the Chloride Compliance Project components.
 The Court, nonetheless, set aside the 2013 EIR and related approvals until the SCVSD addresses both issues.
-With the March 23, 2016 certification of the Trucking SEIR and approval of a new brine management approach, the SCVSD addressed the Court’s second issue.
-The SCVSD Board also recertified the 2013 Facilities Plan and EIR without the Recycled Water Project to address the Court’s first issue.
+The 2016 Trucking SEIR addressed the Court’s second issue.
+To address the first issue, the SCVSD Board sought to separate the Recycled Water Project from the Chloride Compliance Project.